 In addition to possessing the regular academic qualifications for admission, international students from non-English speaking countries must demonstrate a reasonable proficiency in the English language.
 Such students are required to submit the results from the Test of English as a Foreign Language (TOEFL).
 These tests are available in virtually every country and should be taken to allow sufficient time for processing and review.
 A score of 213 or higher is required if the TOEFL is administered through Computer Adaptive Testing.
-Students taking the Internet-based test (TOEFL iBT) must score a 79 or higher.
+Students taking the internet-based test (TOEFLiBT) must score a 79 or higher.
 Students taking the paper-based version of the TOEFL must score a 550 or higher.
 TOEFL information can be obtained from the College Entrance Examination Board, Box 6151, Princeton, NJ 08541-6151.
+Submission of SAT-I and ACT scores is optional.
+SAT-I, SAT-II, and ACT scores will be reviewed as a core component if submitted.
+Students who do not choose to submit standardized test scores must submit an additional letter of recommendation or personal essay.